Heisenberg-737/MLH-Web3Apps-NFTChat/README.md

 - NFTChat is an AI-driven blockchain chatbot using Voiceflow that simplifies the process of minting NFTs (Non-Fungible Tokens) and storing images on IPFS.
 - Through the utilization of Voiceflow, Verbwire, web3.Storage, OpenAI's GPT4 and Stable Diffusion APIs, NFTChat guides users step-by-step throughout the minting process.
 - Users are required to provide necessary details such as name, description, wallet address, and image URL.
 Alternatively, they can use Generative AI to mint an NFT using Stable Diffusion.
 - Once all information is provided, NFTChat proceeds to mint the NFT and provide relevant details such as transaction hash and ID.
-It also offers URLs for users to view their NFT on block explorers and OpenSea.
+It also offers URLs for users to view their NFT on Block Explorers and OpenSea.
 NFTChat is compatible with 14 blockchain networks and eliminates the need for users to navigate complex blockchain systems or switch between platforms.
 - Users can also use groundbreaking GPT4 to know more about Blockchain and have their queries cleared.
 - By leveraging AI-driven chatbots and cutting-edge APIs, NFTChat ensures that minting NFTs becomes easy and accessible for everyone involved.